networknext/next/docs/setup_dev_environment.md

 Say "yes" to approve the terraform changes.

-6. Enable various google cloud APIs in the development project as needed
+6. Enable google cloud APIs as needed

 Terraform will initially fail complaining about certain APIs not being enabled in google cloud.